Physics-50/Module-3/docs/week1.md

 + The two-panel figure described above.
 Note that you do not need to submit a caption, just the figure with the two panels.

 + A link to a spreadsheet with your experimental data.
-Reminder: all calculations, including your calculation of the speed of sound and appropriate uncertainties, should be included (in the form of evaluated formulas) in your spreadsheet.
+Reminder: all calculations, including all calculations and appropriate uncertainties, should be included (in the form of evaluated formulas) in your spreadsheet.

 + Conclusions regarding the significance of your investigated source of experimental uncertainty.
 Remember, as a rule of thumb, if the parameter we varied were **not** significant we would expect the data points to be about one error bar away from the mean on average.
 Does your data show significantly greater variation than this?